microsoft/mcp-dotnet-samples/outlook-email/README.md

 # MCP Server: Outlook Email

 This is an MCP server that sends an email through Outlook.
+It also covers **authentication** scenarios.

 ## Install